just-the-docs/just-the-docs/dev/upgrade_v11.md

   - `"TunnelFurniture"`
   - `"Waterway"`

-These behave exactly as the other City Objects (and thus no code shouldn't have to be modified).
+These behave exactly as the other City Objects (and thus no code should have to be modified).

 ## 9. `"BridgeConstructionElement"` -> `"BridgeConstructiveElement"`

 For reasons that are not understood by nobody, CityGML v3 decided to rename `"BridgeConstructionElement"` to `"BridgeConstructiveElement"`.

+So CityJSON did the same too.

 ## 10. `"geometry"` is not mandatory anymore

-City Objects do not have to have a `"geometry"` property anymore.
+City Objects do not have to have a `"geometry"` property anymore (in v1.0 an empty array was required).

 ## 11. If relevant, support the type `"CityJSONFeature"`